saptarshibhosale604/PersonalAssistant/README.md

 sshpass -p 'admin' ssh -o StrictHostKeyChecking=no ssbrpi@172.17.0.1 /home/ssbrpi/Project/Fabric/fabric --version // this is taking so much time, and not outputing any output

-// SSH
-eval "$(ssh-agent -s)"
-ssh-add GitSSHAuthentication/key08

-docker build -t personal_assistant .

-docker run -it --rm -v /home/ssbrpi/Project:/root/Project/ personal_assistant /bin/sh

-python UI/cli.py

-docker run -it --rm -v /home/ssblinux/ProjectLinux:/root/Project/ personal_assistant /bin/sh

-docker run -it --rm -v /home/ssblinux/ProjectLinux:/root/Project/ personal_assistant

-docker run -it --rm -v /home/ssbrpi/Project:/root/Project/ -p 5001:5001 personal_assistant python /App/UI/WebApp/app.py

-// Final

-docker build -t personal_assistant .

-docker run -it --rm -v /home/ssbrpi/Project:/root/Project/ personal_assistant

-// working 02
-docker build -t personal_assistant .

-docker run -it --rm -v /home/ssbrpi/Project:/root/Project/ --entrypoint python personal_assistant /App/UI/cli.py

-//
-ls cli
-docker build -t personal_assistant .
-docker rm ollama07 -f
-docker run -d --rm -v ollama:/root/.ollama -v /home/ssbrpi/Project:/root/Project/ -p 11434:11434 --name ollama07 personal_assistant
-docker exec -it ollama07 python /App/UI/cli.py

-//

-ls test.py
-docker build -t personal_assistant .
-docker rm ollama07 -f
-docker run -d --rm -v ollama:/root/.ollama -v /home/ssbrpi/Project:/root/Project/ -p 11434:11434 --name ollama07 personal_assistant
-docker exec -it ollama07 python /App/test.py

-//

-ls agent.py
-docker build -t personal_assistant .
-docker rm ollama07 -f
-docker run -d --rm -v ollama:/root/.ollama -v /home/ssbrpi/Project:/root/Project/ -p 11434:11434 --name ollama07 personal_assistant
-docker exec -it ollama07 python /App/Langchain/agent.py

- //
-ls custom
-docker build -t personal_assistant .
-docker rm ollama07 -f
-docker run -d --rm -v ollama:/root/.ollama -v /home/ssbrpi/Project:/root/Project/ -p 11434:11434 --name ollama07 personal_assistant
-docker exec -it ollama07 python /App/getFunctionsList.py
-// //
-ls agent.py, no rebuild
-docker rm ollama07 -f
-docker run -d --rm -v ollama:/root/.ollama -v /home/ssbrpi/Project:/root/Project/ -p 11434:11434 --name ollama07 personal_assistant
-docker exec -it ollama07 /bin/sh

-python /App/Langchain/agent.py
-python /App/UI/cli.py

-// // Append // After appending remove this
+##
+- for applying the alias
+. /root/.profile

+# APPEND // AFTER APPENDING REMOVE THIS
-// requirement.txt
+- requirement.txt
 pip3 install beautifulsoup4

-// Dockerfile
+- Dockerfile
 playwright install-deps
-// delete.me //

-rm /App/* -rf
-cp /root/Project/Rpi/PersonalAssistant/* /App/ -r

-rm /App/* -rf && cp /root/Project/Rpi/PersonalAssistant/* /App/ -r
-// // // // TODO // // // //
+- Install ssh client (Debian/Ubuntu)
+apt update && apt install -y openssh-client

+# DELETE.ME
+docker exec -it ollamaLocal /bin/sh . /root/.profile // not wokring
+docker exec -it ollamaLocal /bin/sh
+. /root/.profile

+# TODO
-// remove tool calling for local llm
+- remove tool calling for local llm
-// tool calling man in the loop not working, global mode, web app
+- tool calling man in the loop not working, global mode, web app

-// Need to start logging
+- Need to start logging

-done // work on mode context no for local llm done // global mode not working for webapp done // help function is not working here
+done - work on mode context no for local llm done - global mode not working for webapp done - help function is not working here
-Done // work on context of local llm done // work on streaming input from global llm done // work on streaming input form local llm
+Done - work on context of local llm done - work on streaming input from global llm done - work on streaming input form local llm